Generating Hidden Markov Models from Process Models Through Nonnegative Tensor Factorization: Process Modeling, Hidden Markov Models, and nonnegative Tensor Factorization with Model Selection

 \subsection{Hidden Markov Models}

-Hidden Markov Models (HMM) \citep{rabiner1986introduction} are a popular statistical framework for modeling processes we cannot directly observe but for which we can observe other pieces of data related to the process.
-This observable data usually contains one of several objects that we can observe at a discrete time.
+HMMs offer a popular statistical framework for modeling processes that are not directly observable but for which we can observe related data at discrete time intervals.
+The observable data is usually various objects or events we can detect.
 For instance, if we are in a windowless building, we may not be able to see what the weather is like outside, but we can observe someone carrying an umbrella or wearing sunglasses at different times.

-Mathematically, a Hidden Markov Model (HMM) has a set of $N$ hidden states, each of which emits observations with given probabilities.
-The HMM is defined by three parameters: Transition matrix, emission matrix and initial state probability vector.
-The $N \times N$ transition matrix $\textbf{T}$ and $N$-length initial state vector $\pmb{\pi}$ fully specify the underlying Markov chain.
-The transition probability matrix, $\textbf{T}$, gives the probabilities of transitioning from one hidden state of the process to another.
-These transition probabilities can be time-dependent or time-independent.
-If the transitions are time-independent, the underlying Markov model is a discrete-time Markov chain, if they are time-dependent, the underlying Markov process is a continuous time-Markov chain.
-We use time-dependent transition probabilities because the process model activities are time dependent.
-In this case, we denote $\textbf{T}$ as $\textbf{T}(\Delta t)$ and the entries of $\textbf{T}$ give the probabilities of transitioning from one state/activity to another in a given time window $\Delta t$.
-The transition matrix incorporates information about the duration of states and determines the order of states by specifying how the process transitions between them. $\pmb{\pi}$ is called the initial probability vector and specifies the probability that when the observations begin the process will be in one of the $N$ hidden states.
-The last key parameter of HMM is the emission probability matrix, $\textbf{E}$, that connects the observations with the hidden states.
-Assuming there are $K$ possible observations, $\textbf{E}$ is an $N \times K$ matrix that specifies the probability one of the $K$ observation objects is emitted during a given activity (which is one of the $N$ hidden states).
+Mathematically, an HMM has a set of $N$ hidden states, each of which emits observations with given probabilities.
+The HMM is defined by three parameters: the transition matrix, the emission matrix and the initial state probability vector.
+The $N \times N$ transition matrix $T$ and length $N$ initial state vector $\pi$ fully specify the underlying Markov chain.
+The transition probability matrix, $T$, gives the probabilities of transitioning from one hidden state to another.
+The transition matrix incorporates information about the duration of states and determines the order of states by specifying how the process transitions between them.
+We consider the probabilities of transitioning at discrete homogeneous time intervals.
+The initial probability vector, $\pi$, specifies the probabilities that the process will be in one of the $N$ hidden states when the observations begin.
+The last key parameter of HMM is the emission probability matrix, $E$, that connects the observations with the hidden states.
+Assuming there are $M$ possible observations, $E$ is an $M \times N$ matrix that specifies the probability one of the $M$ observation configurations is emitted during a given activity (which is one of the $N$ hidden states).
+Figure ~\ref{fig:HMM} depicts the transition and emission relations in an HMM.